Save-Points/SavePoints/README.md

 # SavePoints

-SavePoints is a social playform for gamers to share reviews and ratings on their favorite games while discovering new games through community recommendations.
+SavePoints is a social platform for gamers to share reviews and ratings on their favorite games while discovering new games through community recommendations.

 ## Table of Contents
 - [Setup](#setup)